robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

     - Can be shared with **every other** .NET frontend solution, not only Xamarin
     - Defines Interfaces that frontends have to implement
 - Conference.Forms
-    - Contains logic that can be shared with every platoform supported by Xamarin.Forms (iOS, Android, Windows, ...)
+    - Contains logic that can be shared with every platform supported by Xamarin.Forms (iOS, Android, Windows, ...)
     - Defines unified layouts and logic that gets rendered on each platform independently

 As structure is so important, it might be a good idea to add Solution Folders.
 These can help you structuring multiple projects.
 Take a look at the [finished and working project](./Code) that you can find in this repository.